-Dr. Dave Shriberg is a Professor of Education and the chair of the EdS and PhD programs in school psychology at Indiana.
+Dr. Dave Shriberg is a Professor of Education and the chair of the EdS and PhD programs in school psychology.
 The 2018 winner of the Trainer of School Psychologists' "Outstanding Contribution to Training" award, his teaching and scholarly focus relate to the application of social justice principles to school psychology practice.
 Dr. Shriberg is also the Editor of Journal of Educational and Psychological Consultation.
 A member of the National Association of School Psychologists social justice committee, Dr. Shriberg has published and presented across the globe on social justice and consultation principles.
-He is also a cohost for a national podcast on social justice and school psychology.
 Dr. Shriberg has chaired numerous dissertations related to different aspects of cultural diversity and social justice and leads an active research team that is open to students at all graduate and undergraduate levels.
 He is accepting students next year.

 - *Jones, H., Shriberg, D., *Ruecker, D., *Conway, D & *Montesinos, G. (in press).
 Navigating the waters of social justice: Strategies from veteran school psychologists.
 Manuscript to appear in Contemporary School Psychology.